Capital Gains Tax

 For example If you bought a property as an investment and held it as such for the entire period of ownership, the tax would be payable on the profit.
 If you bought it for £350,000 and later sold it for £500,000, you’d pay tax on the gain of £150,000.
 There would be likely to be allowances that would reduce this.

-The capital gains tax allowance is £12,000 in 2019-20.
-This is the amount of profit you can make from an asset this tax year before any tax is payable.
+The capital gains tax allowance is £12,300 in 2022-23.
+This is the amount of profit you can make from an asset this tax year before any tax is payable, unless the allowance has already been used.
+The allowance is reducing over the following two years, which shall increase tax payable once it is used.

 If your assets are owned jointly with another person, you can use both of your allowances, which can effectively double the amount you can make before CGT is due.